www.scantips.com

 Annualized data must include Whole Years Only (else it is incorrect math).

-So the calculators on this site will omit Annualized Return if the current year is recognized to be included (as being the last year).
+So the calculators on this site will omit Annualized Return if the current year is recognized to be included (as being the final year).
 You can of course still see the current year gain so far, and that will be correct, but the incomplete year cannot be in the Annualized Return, and it is not shown as such.

+The order of the years does not matter to the math multiplying.
 Reversing the computed order of the years achieves the same gain accurately (but must not include any partial years).

 The examples 1.999535x gain is very nearly 2x.
 And the Annualized Return 12.24% is near 12%.
 And the doubling in 6 years × 12% is the Rule of 72.
 Which is an approximation, but it does indicate the math is working OK.
 (Rule of 72 is below).

 The large number of digits are shown in the calculators in case someone needs the precision to reverse calculate for verification (like initial defaults in Calculator 1 & 2).
 Values like $1,000,000.01 are 9 significant digits.
-If reverse calculations don't reach the same exact number, your factors need as many significant digits for equal precision (which is why more are shown in the calculators here).
-(Only 7 significant digits here, but the final value is only 7 digits.)
+If reverse calculations don't reach the same exact number, your factors need as many significant digits for equal precision (which is why more digits are shown in the calculators here).
+(Only 7 significant digits here in previous paragraph, but the final value is only 7 digits.)
 It is possible for a calculator or computer to use FULL precision of all the numbers, especially for exponent calculations.
 Meaning, don't round off the data until time to show it.
 For example, the initial values for calculator 1 & 2.
 Computing 9 digit values (like $1,000,000.01) needs at least that many significant digits all along for full precision.
 You would round off final results to show them, but while in the computer, compute with the full available precision, without any rounding.
 Rounding during calculation (of dollars and cents or of percent) limits result precision to that limit, however even a rough approximation might still be adequate as a ballpark comparison.

-Five calculators for Compounded gain and Annualized Return
+Six calculators for Compounded gain and Annualized Return

 Caution: Annualized Return cannot and will not be calculated if including the current incomplete year data.
 Gain calculations are OK as YTD, but Annualization is Whole Years Only.